kamsekar/kamsekar.github.io/docs/publications/index.md

 These two papers step outside my usual focus on hydrogen technologies.

-The first explores **electrocatalytic CO₂ reduction**, a key carbon capture, utilization, and storage (CCUS) technology.
+The first explores <u>electrocatalytic CO₂ reduction</u>, a key carbon capture, utilization, and storage (CCUS) technology.
 Using copper catalysts speeds up the reaction, but they undergo structural changes during operation that affect long-term performance.

-The second examines Ni-rich NMC, a commercial **battery** cathode material.
+The second examines Ni-rich NMC, a commercial <u>battery</u> cathode material.
 It proposes a methodology for reliable, accurate impedance measurements of active electrodes, along with the characterization techniques needed for meaningful interpretation of the results.

 **Deactivation of copper electrocatalysts during CO₂ reduction occurs via dissolution and selective redeposition mechanism** (2025)
   *B. Tomc, M. Bele, M.A.
 Nazrulla, P. Šket, M. Finšgar, A.K.
 Surca, <u>A.R.
 Kamšek</u>, M. Šala, J. Šiler Hudoklin, M. Huš, B. Likozar, N. Hodnik*